dannylee1020/openpo/docs/evaluations.md

-Evaluation methods are the magic that synthesizes raw data into finetuned ready datasets.
+Evaluation is the magic that synthesizes outputs data into finetuned ready dataset.
 To get started with evaluation, first install extra dependencies.

 ```bash
 pip install openpo[eval]